University of Kansas Medical Center Online Nurse Practitioner Certificate Programs

 Online Experience: The KU School of Nursing utilizes Blackboard as its online Learning Management System.
 In addition the school may use Blackboard Collaborate Ultra, Outlook, SafeAssign (a plagiarism prevention tool), and Panopto.
 Courses may include video lectures, assignments, exams, and interaction through discussion boards and other online tools.
 Students should expect to spend at least three hours per week per credit on class requirements and to log in at least three times per week.
 Online students have access to academic advising, counseling and educational support, technical support through the Jayhawk Tech Clinic, library and bookstore services, faculty office hours, and career counseling.

-On-Site Requirements: AGPCNP and FNP students are required to come to the Kansas City, Kansas campus three times each semester for clinical workshops and Standardized Patient exams.
+On-Site Requirements: FNP students are required to come to the Kansas City, Kansas campus one to two times each semester for clinical workshops and Standardized Patient exams.
 The PMHNP specialty does not require any campus visits.
 All other coursework can be completed online and clinical preceptorships are completed at an approved location near the student.

 Paying for University of Kansas Medical Center Online Certificate Programs

-The online certificate programs cost $565.87 per credit plus additional fees.
-This includes a per credit course fee of $144.10.
-Interested students should contact the KU School of Nursing through the KU Medical Center in Kansas City for current tuition and fees.
+The online certificate program tuition numbers are listed below and do not include additional fees such as the per credit course fee.
+Interested students should contact the KU School of Nursing through the KU Medical Center in Kansas City with cost questions and clarifications.

 University of Kansas Medical Center graduate students may be eligible for unsubsidized federal student loans by applying through the Free Application for Federal Student Aid (FAFSA).
 In addition, employers may offer tuition reimbursement programs or tuition discounts.
-As well students can seek outside funding such as private loans, and organizational and community scholarships and grants.
+And finally, students are welcome to seek outside funding such as private loans, and organizational and community scholarships and grants.

-The KU Medical Center offers three NP Post-Master's certificates with very affordable tuition, online coursework and nine campus intensives for the AGPCNP and FNP specializations.
+The KU Medical Center offers two NP Post-Master's certificates with very affordable tuition, online coursework and up to 6 campus visits for intensives.

 3901 Rainbow Blvd.